-The city centre is easily divided by the motorway road to the north and west, the River Clyde to the south and the University of Strathclyde to the east.
+The city center is easily divided by the motorway road to the north and west, the River Clyde to the south and the University of Strathclyde to the east.
 This area contains the majority of the tourist sights, which is the main reason why this part of the city is perfect for any visitor.
 In the heart of the city you will find many 19th and 20th century buildings that are of Edwardian and Victorian styles, which surround the main central square, George Square.

 The square has several statues and monuments that are dedicated to famous past leaders and other popular figures and this is where the imposing City Chambers is found.
 This magnificent Italian Renaissance place is the headquarters of Glasgow City Council but there are tour guides to take you around to see various rooms like the lobby, debating chamber and banqueting halls.

-There are many brilliant museums in the city and if you were to see every one of them then you would be here a very long time.
+There are many brilliant museums in the city and if you were to see every one of them then you would be here at a very long time.
 The best ones include the Gallery of Modern Art, which houses many a great collection of modern paintings and other forms of art like sculptures.
-The Glasgow Science Centre is a huge complex that has fun and interactive science exhibits for all the family and is where you will find the only tower in the world that can spin the full circle from its own base.
+The Glasgow Science Center is a huge complex that has fun and interactive science exhibits for all the family and is where you will find the only tower in the world that can spin the full circle from its own base.

-The same is said for hotels and there are a good cluster of four and five star places in the centre that provide excellent views over the city and are used much by famous personnel.
+The same is said for hotels and there are a good cluster of four and five star places in the center that provide excellent views over the city and are used much by famous personnel.